bmalia/dotfiles/INSTALLATION.md

 Log out and back in, or just restart your computer, and GTK 4 apps should work properly now.

 ### QT5 & 6
-Open up `qt6ct` (Displays as `Qt6 settings`), select 'breeze' for the style and 'matugen' for the colors and click 'OK'.
+Open up `qt6ct` (Displays as `Qt6 settings`), select 'breeze' for the style and 'matugen' for the colors, then click 'OK'.